leanprover-community/blog/posts/tradeoff-of-defining-types-as-subobjects.md

 For example, [`AlgebraicGeometry.Scheme`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=AlgebraicGeometry.Scheme#doc) sees widespread use in algebraic geometry and [`AlgebraicGeometry.Proj`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=AlgebraicGeometry.Proj#doc) is a term of type `Scheme` that is also used as a type.

 This raises issues of its own, as `Proj 𝒜` is (mathematically) also a smooth manifold for some graded algebras `𝒜`.
-Since terms only have one type, we can't hope to have both `Proj 𝒜 : Scheme` and `Proj 𝒜 : SmoothMnfld` (this last category does not exist yet in Mathlib).
+Since terms only have one type, we can't hope to have both `Proj 𝒜 : Scheme` and `Proj 𝒜 : SmoothMnfld`[^2].
 One option would be to have a separate `DifferentialGeometry.Proj 𝒜` of type `SmoothMnfld`.
 Another one would be to provide the instances saying that `AlgebraicGeometry.Proj 𝒜` is a smooth manifold.

+[^1]: Nevermind that it is actually a subgroup.
+Mathlib currently can't talk about subgroups of fields.
+[^2]: The `SmoothMnfld` category does not exist yet in Mathlib